davidmoten/xuml-tools/README.md

 Java model compiler
 -------------------
 With the model compiler we seek to implement the approach taken by Mellor & Balcer in their super book [*Executable UML - A Foundation for Model Driven Architecture*](http://www.executableumlbook.com/).
-The most notable exception is using the Java Virtual Machine as the platform and Java as the Action Language.
+The most notable exception is using the Java Virtual Machine as the platform and Java as the Action Language (using BPAL97 equivalent commands listed below is encouraged).

 <img src="https://raw.github.com/davidmoten/xuml-tools/master/src/docs/xuml-model-compiler.png" width="600">